 In May 2022, we entered into a Loan and Security Agreement, or the Loan Agreement, with Hercules Capital, Inc., or Hercules, as administrative agent and collateral agent.
-Pursuant to the Loan Agreement, we may borrow up to an aggregate of \$55.0 million, which includes \$15.0 million available immediately, \$10.0 million available at any time after closing but prior to December 15, 2022, \$10.0 million available at any time after closing but prior to September 30, 2023 and \$20.0 million in a tranche that is subject to meeting certain performance milestones.
-Our ability to borrow additional amounts under the Loan Agreement is conditioned on our continued compliance with the terms of the agreement.
+Pursuant to the Loan Agreement, and conditioned on our compliance with certain operating covenants contained therein, we may borrow up to an aggregate of \$55.0 million, which includes \$15.0 million available immediately, \$10.0 million available at any time after closing but prior to December 15, 2022, \$10.0 million available at any time after closing but prior to September 30, 2023 and \$20.0 million in a tranche that is subject to meeting certain performance milestones.
+We are currently in compliance with our obligations under the Loan Agreement.
+However, following Takeda's election to terminate our collaboration agreement, we are unable to draw future amounts under the Loan Agreement without Hercules' consent.
 The Loan Agreement is secured by substantially all of our personal property owned or later acquired, excluding intellectual property (but including the right to payments and proceeds from intellectual property), and a negative pledge on intellectual property.